ahmedhossamfarag/SkillHub/README.md

 * Version Control: Git + GitHub

 ## Objective:
-To build a freelance marketplace where clients can post projects, and freelancers can bid, get hired, upload files, and both can add reviews, and chat with each other in a real-time chat system.
+To build a freelance marketplace where clients can post projects, and freelancers can search for jobs, submit proposals, get hired, upload files, and both can add reviews, and chat with each other in a real-time chat system, clients can pay freelancers after the project is completed using Stripe.

 ## Functionality